iamqasimali/hotwire/README.md

- After you've successfully instatllation of all dependencies run the following command bin/setup bin/dev as you run the second command sever will run by useing foreman
+ After you've successfully instatllation of all dependencies run the following command bin/setup bin/dev as you run the second command sever will run by useing foreman.

 ```

-* ...